Structure of the Institute

 Beate Sibylle Pfeil, born 1967 in Stuttgart.
 Studies in law at the University of Heidelberg, first state examination in 1993, second state (bar) examination in 1995 in Freiburg im Breisgau, Germany (Ass. iur., i. e. qualified for court under German law).
 Doctoral degree in 2002 at the University of Innsbruck with a thesis on Comparative Minority Law in Europe.

-From 1996 to 1999 research associate and from 1999 to 2016 deputy scholarly director at the South Tyrolean Institute of Ethnic Groups.
+Until 2016 research associate and since then occasional freelancer at the South Tyrolean Institute of Ethnic Groups.
 Since 2017, representative of Germany to the Committee of Experts of the European Charter for Regional or Minority Languages of the Council of Europe, Strasbourg /Straßburg and vice-chair of the executive board of the European Centre for Minority Issues (ECMI), Flensburg, Germany.

 Consultant for international NGOs.
 Since 2004, member of the board of the Society for the Enhancement of National Communities in Europe (SENCE) headquartered in Zurich and member of the advisory board of the International Institute for Ethnic Group Rights and Regionalism (INTEREG) in Munich.